 Providing compelling evidence that the customer participated in the transaction and/or received the goods helps defend certain chargebacks.
 Configure your internal processes to capture the customer’s account order history, clearly showing all transactions.

-If you sell digital services, collect and retain signed delivery receipts from the customer, courier tracking documentation, or the customer’s IP address, description, date and time of download.
+Collect and retain signed delivery receipts from the customer, courier tracking documentation, or the customer’s IP address, description, date and time of download, if you sell digital services.

-As a best practice, you should promptly cancel recurring transactions when requested.
-Also, confirm in writing to the customer that their payment instructions have been canceled.
-And the effective date of the cancellation.
+As a best practice, cancel recurring transactions promptly.
+Confirm the cancellation to the customer in writing, stating the effective date of the cancellation.

-In cases where the customer has paid up-front for a subscription or membership of a pre-agreed duration, remind them of any applicable cancellation restrictions.
+Remind them of any cancellation restrictions in cases where the customer has paid up-front for a subscription or membership of a pre-agreed duration.
 Offer to take another form of payment for the remainder of their subscription or membership, as appropriate.

 Our Account Updater service is available to merchants in the EU or US who tokenize their cards with Checkout.com.
 It automatically updates expired cards helping you maximize revenue, reduce churn and the manual work of prompting customers for new card details.

-Innovative merchants are using payments data predictively to detect and prevent fraud.
+Innovative businesses and their PSPs use payment data predictively to detect and prevent fraud.
 But to see results, you need access to the right type of data and competencies.